Integrity and the processing of personal data

 Right to data portability

-Handling your rights
+Manage your rights

-How do we process personal identity numbers?
+How do we process social security numbers?

-How are your personal data protected?
+How is your personal data protected?

 We work actively to ensure that personal data is handled in a secure manner.
 This applies to both technical and organisational protection measures.